imnotpoz/nixos-muvm-fex/README.md

 { pkgs, inputs, ... }: {
   # Applying the overlay globally
-  nixpkgs.config.nixos-muvm-fex.mesaDoCross = true; # Set to false if you have an x86_64 builder available nixpkgs.overlays = [ inputs.nixos-muvm-fex.overlays.default ];
+  nixpkgs.config.nixos-muvm-fex.mesaDoCross = true; # Set to false if you have an x86_64 builder available
+                                                    # Will default to false if your nixpkgs is new enough
+  nixpkgs.overlays = [ inputs.nixos-muvm-fex.overlays.default ];
   environment.systemPackages = [ pkgs.muvm ];